Rajoooooo/Salesforce-Capstone/README.md

 Each role was created by clicking Add Role under the CEO, entering the appropriate label, and saving the record.

 By setting up these roles under the CEO, I established a clear and scalable hierarchy, ensuring that record visibility aligns with each department's responsibilities while maintaining centralized oversight at the executive level.

+## Milestone 23: Profile
+To properly manage access and responsibilities within the Tours and Travels CRM, I created several custom profiles in Salesforce, each tailored to specific roles in the organization.
+I began by creating the Travel Agent Profile.
+From Setup, I searched for Profiles in the Quick Find box, clicked on Profiles, and cloned the Standard Platform User profile.
+I named the new profile Travel Agent Profile and saved it.
+While still on the profile page, I clicked Edit, then set the Tours and Travels CRM as the default app under Custom App Settings.
+I scrolled down to the Custom Object Permissions and configured the necessary access: I gave Read, Create, and Edit permissions for Bookings, Booking Guest, Booking Payments, Customer Info, and Travel Package objects.
+I also provided Read-only access to the Employee and Feedback objects.
+I saved the changes, completing the setup for this role.

+In addition, I created a Tour Guide Profile by cloning the Salesforce Platform User profile.
+I named it Tour Guide, saved it, and edited the settings to set Tours and Travels CRM as the default app.
+For this profile, I only gave Read access to the Bookings, Booking Guests, and Travel Packages objects, ensuring that tour guides could view essential information without modifying data.

+Next, I created the Finance Officer Profile, again cloning from Salesforce Platform User.
+I configured it to allow access to financial and booking data.
+I enabled Read, Create, and Edit permissions for Booking Payments, Bookings, and Customer Info, while giving Read-only access to Feedback and Travel Package records.
+This setup helps ensure financial data is visible and editable to finance personnel only.

+Similarly, I created a Marketing Executive Profile, also based on the Salesforce Platform User.
+I granted access to Customer Info, Feedback, and Travel Packages, enabling marketing staff to access customer insights and package details while limiting their ability to modify booking data.
+Finally, I created a Customer Service Rep Profile that includes Read and Edit access to Bookings, Customer Info, and Feedback, allowing service agents to view and respond to customer concerns effectively.

+Through this role-based profile configuration, I ensured that each user group within the organization has access tailored to their specific responsibilities, supporting data security, workflow clarity, and operational efficiency in the Tours and Travels CRM environment.